koenrane/KR-new-site/content/import/turning-up-the-heat-insights-from-tao-s-analysis-ii.md

 ### `EXP`

-Cached thought from my CS undergrad: exponential functions always end up growing more quickly than polynomials, no matter the degree.
+Cached thought from my CS undergrad: Exponential functions always end up growing more quickly than polynomials, no matter the degree.
 Now, I finally have the gears to see why:

 $$
 \exp(x):=\sum_{k=0}^\infty \frac{x^k}{k!}.